ONSdigital/census-rm-sample-loader/README.md

 ```

 ## Running in Kubernetes
-To run the loadSample app in Kubernetes
+To run the load_sample app in Kubernetes

 ```
 kubectl run sampleloader --image sdcplatform/census-sample-loader -it --rm /bin/bash